When our two-year old started walking towards the store, he looked up at me and said:

 2. Once I had it, I put it in our car and turned it on whenever we were going anywhere.
 Heading on a road trip or vacation?
 Perfect timing.
 We used it for all of our trips to Pennsylvania to visit family.
 A 6-hour car ride is the perfect time to learn your letters… right?

 3. At home?
-Put the movie in once or twice a day (it’s only 30 minutes).
+Put the movie in for a little break during the day (it’s only 30 minutes).
+Maybe after lunch, for 30 minutes of down-time.
 Try this for a week.

 4. Use everything as a learning opportunity.
 If you have on a t-shirt with letters, ask your child to help you name the letters & say their sounds.
 Tell them the answers (repeat after them if they get it right or help them if they miss it).

-They even have math ones that our kids like (Math Circus).
+They even have math ones that our kids like to watch (Math Circus is our favorite).

 7. They are never too old for it.
 Our kids have Leapster Explorers and they still use them at times (I bought each of them one when the turned two- so its been years).
-We keep them in the car, because then they won’t get lost and they are an easy way to keep them busy and learning in the car.
+We keep them in the car, because then they won’t get lost and they are an easy way to keep them busy and learning in the car if we’re headed on a trip or if we are going to a doctor’s office where they have to sit & wait for long periods of time.

 Other Leapfrog movies that we have: The Letter Factory, Talking Words Factory, Word Caper, Lets Go To School, Math Circus.
 I would at least get the first two, without hesitation.
 You can find them pretty cheap on Amazon.